Logothash method

 Proof

-Below it is presented a script code that does what auditor (that implements thash method) does.
-It can be used as proof of concept.
+Below it is presented a script code that does what thash method does.
+It can be used as proof of concept and also can be used to test for the correctness of the auditor .

 proof.sh